Can't do barre chords? Your ultimate guide for guitar capos

 It’s basically for people who can’t do barre chords.
 You know, those weak-fingered folk, who just don’t have the hand strength to push six skinny strings a mere few millimetres onto the fretboard.
 Pre-covid you could pick them by their limp or even non-existent handshake, but in these post-covid times you can recognise them because they have to use a capo to make a B flat minor 7 chord.

 But it’s not just for them.
-Even if you are a barre chord master, a capo frees up your index finger, giving you an extra digit to play chords that would otherwise be impossible – unless you are one of those six-fingered freaks with an extra pinkie.
+Even if you are a barre chord master, a capo frees up your index finger, giving you an extra digit to play chords that would otherwise be impossible – unless you have six fingers with an extra pinkie.
 (It’s called Polydactyly.
-Google it.)
+We Googled it.)

 But the question on every guitarist’s lips is, how do you pronounce ‘capo’?
 Well, there are two ways – you can pronounce it cay-po, or you can pronounce it capp-o.
 One of them is correct and the other is incorrect, but I’m not going to tell you which is which.
 You’ll have to work it out by trial and error.